Bucky24/database/README.md

 # Usage

 There are two steps to using the module.
 The first is to setup a connection, and the second is to create models to actually manipulate the data.
+You can do these in the same file or different ones.
+See the examples for examples.

 ## Connection